odamex/odamex/client/switch/README.md

 make install
 ```

-Then replace all of the libSDL2_mixer.a/.la to $DEVKITPRO
+Then replace all of the libSDL2_mixer.a/.la libraries to $DEVKITPRO

-- Step 4 :
+### Making the required folders & compiling :

 go to your odamex folder.